 Top 10 destinations in Italy

 Located in rocky northern Italy, Lake Como is known for its jaw-dropping scenery.
+One of the most desirable places to live in the whole of Europe, George Clooney, Madonna and Richard Branson are just some of the celebrities who have settled in the area.
 The beautiful lake is illuminated against the backdrop of the Italian Alps.
 It's possible to take a taxi boat to see various different locations around the lake.
 Pay a visit to Basilica of Sant’ Abbondio, that dates back to the 5th century.
 Stroll through the botanic gardens located in the Hotel Villa Cipressi.
 Adventure seekers can always take one of the many hikes scattered around Como.
 That, or simply enjoy a glass of wine gazing out onto the lake itself.

 As the capital of Italy’s Tuscany region, the Renaissance city of Florence is brimming with culture and history with an endless list of things to do.
 The best way to get to know the city is to take to the streets.
 Make sure to visit the Piazzale Michelangelo - it’s one of the best lookouts in Florence and you’ll be treated to a panoramic view of the city.
 No trip is complete without seeing the Duomo in Florence (the Cathedral of Santa Maria del Fiore) and strolling around the cathedral square.
 The main square, the Piazza della Signoria, is also well worth a visit and often described as the political heart of the city.
 There’s also the famous Michelangelo’s David.
 The original is located in Galleria dell’Accademia in the city and a replica in its original location of the main square.
 There’s also a bronzed replica in Piazzale Michelangelo.

 No trip to Italy is complete without a visit to the famous Leaning Tower of Pisa.
-Though the city of Pisa itself is also well worth spending a couple of nights in and the beautiful Piazza dei Miracoli proves there’s more to Pisa than just the tower.
-In the Piazza there’s the Pisa Cathedral, Baptistery and the Camposanto cemetery - all architectural wonders themselves.
+The tower literally leans sideways and is one of the most Instagrammed monuments in the world.
+Away from the tower, Pisa itself has plenty to offer visitors.
+The beautiful Piazza dei Miracoli is home to Pisa Cathedral, Baptistery and the Camposanto cemetery - all architectural wonders themselves.
 There is just the right number of sights to see and explore by foot in Pisa.
 It's also a great place to eat, drink and stroll along the River Arno like a true Italian.

 An ancient city with a modern edge, Rome is a city to fall in love with.
-Strolling around the streets you’ll see some of the most famous and fascinating monuments the world has to offer.
+Generally considered to be one of the most beautiful capital cities in Europe, there is a lot to be said for simply heading out for a stroll with nothing particular in mind.
+You're sure to stumble across some of the most famous and fascinating monuments the world has to offer.
 If you love history, there is no better place to visit.
 Gaze at the Colosseum and the Pantheon, throw a penny in the Trevi Fountain and enjoy some leisure time eating gelato on the Spanish steps.
 Wander the city’s cobbled lanes, watching live entertainment in the piazzas and thinking back on the history this city has seen.

 Check out our handy Travel Guide resources to help plan your trip to Italy: